ethanjhanks99/banking-app/doc/Plan.md

 * Basic requirements
   * Tools
     * This program will use SQLlite to store data
-    * This program will use a authentication/authorization system that I build
     * This program will use git for version control
   * As a user, I should be able to...
     * register a bank account